Description

 Notes

-- Below are nutrition facts for 1 serving of just the pizza dough itself, compared to topped with 2 tbsp (30 g) of marinara sauce and 1 oz (28 g) of shredded mozzarella cheese
+- Below are nutrition facts for 1 serving of just the pizza dough itself, compared to topped with 2 tbsp (30 g) of sauce and 1 oz (28 g) of cheese:

 Nutrition Facts